Assessment

 Annual Reviews and Personalised Learning Targets

-All pupils have an Annual Review of Progress which is led by a member of the Senior Leadership Team and consists of the child’s parents, Class Teacher and any other professionals as appropriate.
+All pupils participate in an Annual Review of Progress, which is led by a member of the Senior Leadership Team.
+This meeting includes the pupil’s parents, Class Teacher, and any other relevant professionals, as appropriate.

 Reporting on Progress